-- (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
+- 16. (a) According to the information and explanation given to us and based on our examination of the records of the Company, the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Accordingly, clause 3(xvi)(a) of the Order is not applicable. - (b) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Accordingly, clause 3(xvi) (b) of the Order is not applicable. - (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
 Accordingly, clause 3(xvi)(c) of the Order is not applicable. - (d) The Company is not part of any group (as per the provisions of the Core Investment Companies (Reserve Bank) Directions, 2016 as amended).
 Accordingly, clause 3(xvi)(d) of the order is not applicable. - 17.
-In our opinion and according to the information and explanation provided to us, Company has incurred Cash Loss Rs.
-3752.77 Lacs in the Current Financial Year and Cash Loss Rs.
-1206.01 Lacs in the immediately preceding Financial Year. - 18.
+In our opinion and according to the information and explanation provided to us, Company has not incurred Cash Loss in the Current Financial Year and has incurred Cash Loss of Rs.
+3752.77 Lacs in the immediately preceding Financial Year. - 18.
 There has been no resignation of the Statutory Auditors during the year.
 Change of auditor was pursuant to mandatory rotation requirements prescribed under companies Act, 2013.
 Accordingly, clause 3(xviii) of the Order is not applicable. - 19.
-As mentioned in Note No. 31 and 32 of Standalone Financial Statements, Company could not service its debts in time and accounts with the bank have been classified as sub-standard and company have engaged with the lenders for restructuring of their dues.
-Accordingly, we are not able to comment upon the ability of the company to pay its liabilities falling due within a period of 1 year from Balance Sheet Date. - 20.
+As mentioned in Note No. 32 and 33 of Standalone Financial Statements, Company could not service its debts in time and accounts with the bank had been classified as sub-standard.
+On application the accounts have been restructured by the lender.
+According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the standalone financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that the Company is not capable of one year from the balance sheet date.
+We, however, state that this is not an assurance as to the future viability of the Company.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither giveany guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - 20.
 According to the information and explanations given to us and on the basis of our audit procedures, The Corporate Social Responsibility (CSR) contribution under section 135 of the Act is not applicable to the Company.
 Therefore, the provisions of clause (xx) (a) & (b) of the Order are not applicable to the Company.
-(Refer Note No. 37 to the Standalone Financial Statements).
+(Refer Note No. 38 to the Standalone Financial Statements).

-FOR GUPTA AGARWAL & SULTANIA CHARTERED ACCOUNTANTS FIRM REG.
+For GUPTA AGARWAL & SULTANIA CHARTERED ACCOUNTANTS FIRM REG.
 No. 018782C

-(Rahul Gupta) PARTNER M. No. 418628
+Sd/-(Rahul Gupta) PARTNER M. No. 418628

-PLACE: KANPUR DATED: 30.05.2022
+PLACE: KANPUR DATED: 30.05.2023